quixio/quix-streams/src/InteropGenerator/Quix.InteropGenerator/readme._for_real.txt

 - You must build it in debug mode, because release mode comes up with the following error:
 ```
 EXEC : error : VTable of type 'Confluent.Kafka.ProduceException`2<Byte[], Byte[]>' not computed by the IL scanner.
 You can work around by running the compilation with scanner disabled.
-[C:\Work\Source\Quix.Sdk\CsharpClient\Quix.Sdk.Interop\Quix.Sdk.Interop.csproj]
+[C:\Work\Source\Quix.Streams\CsharpClient\Quix.Streams.Interop\Quix.Streams.Interop.csproj]
 ```

 - From a clean code, execute the following to get win built: